Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Numerical experiments

-From both Tables \ref{tab:monotonicity0} and \ref{tab:convexity0} one can see that Test (i) exhibits a conservative behaviour since the empirical level is smaller than the nominal one.
+From both Tables \ref{tab:monotonicity0} and \ref{tab:convexity0}, one can see that Test (i) exhibits a conservative behaviour since the proportion of rejections is smaller than $\alpha$.
 This behaviour is particularly evident in the case of $\mathcal{P}(0,4,1)$ and $\mathcal{P}(0,9,1)$ when testing for monotonicity.
-On the other hand, under the same models, Tests (ii), (iii) and (iv) attain the nominal level for $n=1000$.
-In the case of convexity, it is shown in Table \ref{tab:convexity0} that the proposed tests attain the nominal level for large samples.
-However, Test (i) shows a slightly conservative behaviour also for $n=1000$.
-It should be noticed that, in general, when we test for $k$-monotonicity and the distribution is $h$-monotone, for $h>k$ we get that the empirical level converges to 0.
-Therefore, in all the considered simulation settings where the distribution satisfies $k$-monotonicity with $k$ larger than the one used in $H_0$, the empirical level tends to 0.
-This behaviour is a direct consequence of the fact that $\rho_k>0$, which means we are in a miss-specified scenario.
-This behaviour can be seen for Poisson models with intensity parameter chosen such that the model is $k$-monotone with $k$ larger than the one under $H_0$, see Table \ref{tab:Poisson} for the considered parameter values and the corresponding $k$-monotonicity.
-A similar behaviour can be noted in Table \ref{tab:convexity0} for the $\mathcal{MT}$ distributions.
-Although the mentioned misspecification occurs, one can see that the tests get less conservative as the cardinality of the support increases for all the proposed approaches.
+On the other hand, under the same models, Tests (ii), (iii), and (iv) exhibit a proportion of rejections close to the nominal level for $n=1000$ for both monotonicity and convexity.
+Such improvement over the conservative test of \cite{GIGUELAY201896} (which is equivalent to Test (i)) is aligned with the insights given in Section \ref{sec:tests}.

+As highlighted in \cite{GIGUELAY201896} and Proposition \ref{prop:test-properties}, a test for $k$-monotonicity of the distribution which is $s$-monotone for $s>k$ results in a type I error probability converging to 0.
+Therefore, this behaviour should be observed in all the considered simulation settings where the distribution satisfies $s$-monotonicity with $s$ larger than the $k$ considered in $H_0^{(k)}$.
+The aforementioned behaviour can be seen for Poisson models with intensity parameter chosen such that the model is $k$-monotone with $k$ larger than the one under $H_0^{(k)}$, see Table \ref{tab:Poisson} for the considered parameter values and the corresponding $k$-monotonicity.